What is the “any” keyword in Swift?

 in Swift if you really need the existential Networking

 .
-In most cases however, this should prompt you to reconsider using the protocol in favor of a generic in order to improve runtime performance.
+In most cases however, this should prompt you to reconsider using the protocol in favor of a generic or writing some Networking

 Whether or not the performance gains from using generics over existentials is significant enough to make a difference in the average app remains to be seen.
 Being conscious of the cost of existentials in Swift is good though, and it’s definitely making me reconsider some of the code I have written.